Kwintenvdb/notion-deepl/README.md

 * Formatting and rich text markup are mostly not preserved.
 * Databases cannot be translated, though individual database pages can be.
 * Tables cannot be translated.
-* No support yet for DeepL's language formality options.
 * Blocks are currently translated in sequence.
 This may be further optimized in the future, but is currently limited by Notion's rate-limiting.

 # Usage